-The Archives of the American College of Surgeons (ACS) is committed to the principle of providing maximum access to its research materials and to making them available to all users on equal and fair terms.
+The Archives of the ACS is committed to the principle of providing maximum access to its research materials and to making them available to all users on equal and fair terms.
 However, it is the responsibility of the Archives to balance the researcher’s need for access with the needs for the privacy and confidentiality of persons and institutions whose activities are reflected in the materials.
 Consequently, the use of some materials in the Archives may be subject to restrictions.

 Both legal and ethical considerations enter into the decision to restrict access.
 Records may be restricted until the passage of time is such that, in the judgment of the Archivist or other competent authority, the interests in favor of access outweigh those in favor of privacy and confidentiality.
 These records include:

 Specific restrictions are noted in the descriptive records for the materials.
 These restrictions do not apply to regular employees of the College in the performance of their normal work.

 Any person may apply to use archival records in the Archives.
 If the application submitted by the person is not sufficiently precise to permit identification of the records sought, the Archives shall ask the applicant to clarify the application and shall assist the applicant in doing so, for example, by providing finding aids to the archives.